fosspointer/linc/readme.md

 ## Features

 - **Immutability by default:** In the majority of modern programming languages, a variable is declared mutable unless stated otherwise (most commonly achieved using the 'const' keyword).
 In linc, as well as a few other functional-inspired programming languages (such as Rust), the opposite is true.
 This serves the purpose of easing-up const-correctness (it's much more difficult to specify const, when most of the time it makes sense as the default, rather 'opting-in' for mutability on a case-by-case basis).
-- **Evaluator/Interpreter:** Although the language is far from 'done' (which it most probably won't ever be, but will be kept in maintainance), one can already experiment with language features and the language in general, even before the assembly generator is implemented.
+- **Evaluator/Interpreter:** Although the language is far from 'complete' (which it most probably won't ever be, but will be kept in maintainance), one can already experiment with language features and the language in general, even before the assembly generator is implemented.

 ## Requirements